Seb-geospatial/BlenderMapDEM/README.md

 To get around this we can simply add the python file within this package containing the `renderDEM()` function to Blenders own modules folder.
 This will allow any script that is given to python containing `renderDEM()` to run without errors.

-First go to the directory this package was installed in to access its files and **copy** the `renderDEM.py` file.
+First go to the directory this package was installed in to access its files and **copy** the `renderDEM.py` file (alternatively you could download this repository as a zip file and copy the file from there).
 By default (on Windows as of python 3.9) this is found here:

 `C:\Users\USERNAME\AppData\Local\Programs\Python\Python39\Lib\site-packages\BlenderMapDEM`